coryshain/cdr/README.md

 In general, we do not distribute data with this repository.
 The datasets used can be provided by email upon request.

-Note that some published experiments below also involve fitting LME and GAM models, which require `rpy2` and therefore won't work on Windows systems without some serious hacking.
+Note that some published experiments also involve fitting LME and GAM models, which require `rpy2` and therefore won't work on Windows systems without some serious hacking.
 The `cdr` module is cross-platform and therefore CDR models should train regardless of operating system.

 ## Help and support

-For questions, concerns, or data requests, contact Cory Shain ([shain.3@osu.edu](cory.shain@osu.edu)).
+For questions, concerns, or data requests, contact Cory Shain ([cory.shain@gmail.com](cory.shain@gmail.com)).
 Bug reports can be logged in the issue tracker on [Github](https://github.com/coryshain/cdr).